lherwehe/global-dam-impacts/README.md

 ## Example Usage
 * Run dam-impacts-on-protected-areass-calc.ipynb: This will produce a pandas dataframe the total length of rivers on protected lands and total area of protected lands that are affected by proposed dams by country for whichever continent you choose.
 The notebook provdies code for Asia, Africa, and South America, you simply need to uncomment your selected continent and comment out deselected continents (running all three continents at once will likely crash your notebook!).
-* Run dam-impacts-on-protected-areas-visualization.ipynb: This will present an example visualization of proposed dams affecting rivers in Burkina Faso.
+* Run dam-impacts-on-protected-areas-visualization.ipynb: This will present an example visualization of proposed dams affecting rivers in one specific country.
 * Run ea-python-2020-final-project-shepherd-herwehe.ipynb: This will present graphs and analysis of proposed dams globally and an analysis of the area of Ramsar Sites affected by proposed dams for all countries in Africa.

 ## References